How a young couple can kill $142,000 in debt and start investing

-Julie and David live in Calgary with their two daughters, ages 10 and 7.
-David, 40, is a cable technician earning $150,000 annually while Julie, 37, works part-time at a retail store near home earning $6,000 annually.
+Julie and David live in Calgary with their two daughters, aged 10 and 7.
+David, 40, is a cable technician earning $150,000 annually while Julie, 37, works part-time at a retail store near their home and earns $6,000 annually.
 In 2014, their lives changed when David fell on the job and injured his left side, leaving him disabled for two years.

 The couple knows they have been given a great opportunity to start over.
 In February, David accepted a voluntary leave package of $220,000 from his employer.
-He plans to work until summer or early fall.
-At that time, he will receive half of this with the other half paid out to him January 1, 2019.
+He plans to work for a few more months, and then he will receive half of the money, with the other half paid on Jan.
+1, 2019.
 “We’ll be able to save a bit on taxes that way,” says David, who loves his job but is ready for a move.

-The couple is now planning to leave Calgary and come to live in Oshawa, Ont., where both of their extended families live.
+The couple is planning to leave Calgary and settle in Oshawa, Ont., where both of their extended families live.
 “The move is a good decision for us,” says Julie.
 “We plan to live with a sibling for a year and pay about $1,000 a month all in.
-The kids can go to school here and I can return to work full time as an administrator, likely earning about $60,000 a year while David takes a few months off to watch the kids and then in early 2019 get a job doing customer tech support where he will likely earn $60,000 annually as well.
+The kids can go to school and I can return to work full time as an administrator, likely earning about $60,000 a year.
+David can take a few months off to watch the kids and then in early 2019 get a job doing customer tech support where he will likely earn $60,000 annually as well.
 I think we can make it work.”

-When David leaves the technician’s job he’s had for 10 years, he will also have access to other money he has saved with his employer.
-He will get $4,200 in company shares as well as $21,000 in an employee RRSP and $93,000 in a Defined Contribution Pension Plan (DCPP) with his employer.
+When David leaves the technician job he’s had for 10 years, he will also have access to other money he has saved with his employer.
+He will get $4,200 in company shares as well as $21,000 in an employee RRSP and $93,000 in a defined contribution pension plan (DCPP) with his employer.
 “We’ll likely leave the $93,000 and $21,000 where they are,” says David.
 “They’re in a mix of mutual funds with an insurance company and I think our inclination is to leave that money aside for our retirement.
 But the $4,200 in shares we could definitely cash in and put to use elsewhere.”

 Related: 7 disability myths to stop believing

-Julie says David’s $220,000 leave package will allow them to pay off some debt and start a saving and investing program.
-And with no childcare costs because of help from family to pick up the kids after school, that will be a big saving.
-“Raising kids on one salary has been challenging and with David’s accident, we’ve fallen behind the eight ball with our financial goals,” says Julie.
+Julie says David’s $220,000 severance package will allow them to pay off some debt and start a saving and investing program.
+And with no child care costs because of help from family to pick up the kids after school, that will be a big saving.
+“Raising kids on one salary has been challenging, and with David’s accident, we’ve fallen behind the eight ball with our financial goals,” says Julie.
 “But with this money from his employer, we want to do it right.”

 The couple’s top three questions include:

-Once the couple moves out of their sibling’s home July 1, 2019 (Julie’s sister wants to sell her home at that time), the couple plans to rent a two-bedroom condo from friends in Oshawa for about $2,000 a month all inclusive.
+Once the couple moves out of their sibling’s home July 1, 2019 (Julie’s sister wants to sell her home then), the couple plans to rent a two-bedroom condo from friends in Oshawa for about $2,000 a month, all inclusive.
 “We like the neighbourhood and know it will be waiting for us,” says David.
-“The kids can go to school with their cousins because it’s in the same area and we think they’ll enjoy that.
+“The kids can go to school with their cousins because it’s in the same area, and we think they’ll enjoy that.
 We don’t plan on buying a house.
 We’re going to be renters for the foreseeable future.”

-Julie is already looking for a full-time job in Toronto and expects to find one paying $60,000 annually by July while David will likely work part-time at his sibling’s gas station earning $2,000 a month until he finds a full-time job earning $60,000 annually, likely by January 2019.
-“David knows a lot of people and he already has a few leads but I think he’d like to spend a bit of time with the girls in the fall before starting back to full-time work in early 2019,” says Julie.
-“It will be a good break for him and allow me to transition to my new job while he watches the girls for a few months in the fall.
+Julie is already looking for a full-time job in Toronto and expects to find one paying $60,000 annually by July, while David will likely work part-time at his sibling’s gas station, earning $2,000 a month until he finds a full-time job earning $60,000 annually, likely by January 2019.
+“David knows a lot of people and he already has a few leads, but I think he’d like to spend a bit of time with the girls before going back to full-time work in early 2019,” says Julie.
+“It will be a good break for him and allow me to transition to my new job.
 I think it will work.”

-Julie knows this is a once-in-a-lifetime opportunity and realizes one thing.
-“We can’t afford to mess up this chance in our life.
+Julie knows this is a once-in-a-lifetime opportunity.
+“We can’t afford to mess up this chance.
 Any help you could give us to get our affairs in order and move forward with saving and investing would be deeply appreciated.”